1. Gautama Buddha was born in __________.

 Explanation: They developed Buddhist epistemology.

-97. The legacy of Buddhism in Asia includes:
+97. The legacy of Buddhism in Asia includes__________.

 A) Spread of art (stupas, statues)